-Private consultancies
+- Private consultancies

-Advertisements appear on the NHS jobs website and in a variety of publications including national newspapers, Community Care, Social Work Today, and their respective websites.
+Advertisements appear online, including on the NHS jobs website, the British Association of Counselling and Psychotherapy (BACP) website and in the British Psychoanalytic Council website.
 Many psychotherapists are self-employed, although this requires a good network of contacts for referrals.

 Relevant postgraduate courses are typically accredited by the UKCP, ACP or BPC.
 Individual employers will specify the qualification they require.
-You may be accepted on to a training course with any degree discipline, or you might be required to have a psychology degree may be required for some courses.
+You may be accepted on to a training course with any degree discipline, or you might be required to have a psychology degree.
 Similarly, qualifications in nursing, medicine, social work, sociology and related subjects can be helpful.
 The NHS offers a limited number of child psychotherapy training posts, which provide varying levels of financial support.

 Qualification can take four to six years to complete.
 Many students train part-time while working.
 Previous experience of working with people with mental health problems is advantageous, so psychotherapy is not normally a first career choice.
 Many people enter the profession later in life, having already been employed in a similar field.

 Private practice psychotherapists, however, are not registered or licensed and so are not required to gain formal qualifications.

 - Resilient listening skills